schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 `-linterconfigs=[path to linter XML configuration file]`, pointing to the path of the SchemaCrawler linter XML configuration file.
 You can configure whether or not to run a linter, change a linter's severity, or exclude certain tables and columns from the linter using the configuration file.
+You can also configure a dispatch method to fail a build if too many lints are found.

 ## Lint Checks